sergiubodiu/sergiubodiu/content/posts/balancing-innovation-and-efficiency-is-difficult.md

 Exploitation and Exploration are complementary, interdependent, mutually beneficial capabilities.
 If you think Innovation is risky, try stagnation.
 So if we take a long-term perspective, we explore.
 If we take a short-term perspective, we exploit it. __Bureaucracies__ tend to overextend their strengths, creating dangerously unbalanced systems.
 Companies become, by nature, less innovative as they become more competent.

 > "The real solution to quality growth is figuring out the balance between two activities: exploration and exploitation.
-Both are necessary, but it can be too much of a good thing. " - Knut Haanaes [3]
+Both are necessary, but it can be too much of a good thing." - Knut Haanaes [3]

 Is it possible to run a company and reinvent it at the same time?
 For business strategist Knut Haanaes, the ability to innovate after becoming successful is the mark of a great organization.
 He shares insights on how to strike a balance between perfecting what we already know and exploring totally new ideas using the following four lessons:
 1. *Get ahead of the crisis*